vithursant/vithursant.github.io/_posts/2019-05-28-dhp-softmax.md

 approach by combining it with Online EWC, SI and MAS to regularize the slow weights of the network.
 We do not introduce any additional hyperparameters as all of the hyperparameters of the plastic component are learned dynamically by the network during training.
-Finally, we hope this will fosters new progress in gradient-optimized Hebbian plasticity for learning and memory in deep neural networks.
+Finally, we hope this will foster new progress in continual learning where, methods involving gradient-optimized Hebbian plasticity can be used for learning and memory in DNNs.

 <br /><b>Future Work</b><br/>
 A natural extension of our work would be to apply DHP throughout all of the layers in a feed forward neural network.
 Also, the current model relies on labels to "auto-associate" the classes to deep representations.
-An interesting line of work would be to perform the Hebbian update using a self-supervised representation learning.
-It would also be interesting to see how this approach will perform in the truly online setting where the network only sees a small number of data points and is expected to maximize forward transfer to learn new tasks efficiently in a continual learning environment.
+An interesting line of work would be to perform the Hebbian update with a self-supervised representation learning technique.
+It would also be interesting to see how this approach will perform in the truly online setting where the network is expected to maximize forward transfer from a small number of data points to learn new tasks efficiently in a continual learning environment.

 <br /><b>More Details</b><br/>